ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``ImageQualityFunction`` interface provides a consistent way to bring your own function to measure the quality of an aligned and registered class average.
+The ``ImageQualityFunction`` interface provides a consistent way to bring your own function to measure the quality of a single aligned and registered class average.
 This function should operate on a single Image, with conversions and broadcasting being handled behind the scenes.

-An example would be ``VarianceImageQualityFunction`` which computes and returns contrast as variance.
+An example would be ``VarianceImageQualityFunction`` which computes and returns variance.

 Another advantage of using the class is that it exposes and manages a grid cache, which is handy to avoid recomputing the same grid for